 I have always been very interested in the early years in the New World.
 The settling of the original colonies up through the Revolutionary War has always peaked some passion in me.
 Having lived on the east coast, I felt my soul connect somehow with the past and those brave, early comers.
 I found myself frequently entering old cemeteries and just reading the tombstones from the 1600s and 1700s, imagining what it must have been like during these years.
 I still have an old Revolutionary War small replica cannon that I purchased in Boston over 20 years ago.
 It sits on my desk as a reminder of that historic city and a token of my passion for that era.
 It was good to know of my Crow family's long history in this nation, including my Crow ancestors fighting in the war for our independence.

 Because of my interest in the Colonial era, however, I sometimes fantasized as a young person that I was descended from the Plymouth Pilgrims of the Mayflower.
-I did not, however, have reason to believe this to be the case -- until a few months ago.
-About six months ago my uncle (my dad's brother) received a call from a woman in California, who stated she had been searching for her Morey cousins for quite some time.
+I did not, however, have reason to believe this to be the case, until one day when my uncle (my father's brother) received a phone call from a woman in California who stated she had been searching for her Morey cousins for quite some time.
 They quickly established that he was the right Morey.
 At the end of what was apparently a long call, he gave Barbara my dad's phone number.
 They, too, had a great conversation.
 Afterwards, I received a call from my father telling me I should get out my application for the Daughters of the American Revolution.
 He told me about his call with Barbara and said she wanted to speak with me.
 Of course I was interested!
 I called her and found that she'd not only done a near-exhaustive family history, but that she written a lovely book that lays out the role our ancestors played in the earliest years of this nation.
 And she told me something else.
 I am directly descended from passengers of the Mayflower.
 I am a 11th great granddaughter of John and Joan Tilley.
 I am a 10th great granddaughter of the daughter Elizabeth (who travelled on the Mayflower with her parents as a teenager) and another passenger, John Howland, whom Elizabeth later married.
 I am a 12th great granddaughter of Elder William Brewster and his wife, Mary.
-I have completed the ancestry charts for these lines and included them here and here.
-The bolded names denote the direct bloodline.
-There are some people who don't have either a birth year or death year noted.
-Besides my father and me (who are still living,) the rest of the omissions are due to the fact that I have not yet determined the correct year of the birth or death or the person.
 Anyone with an Ancestry.com account can look up my public tree under my username, lauriemorey.

 What does this have anything to do with reopening records to adopted citizens?
 I will tell you.
 Because my original birth record is sealed, I am unable to simply give societies for descendants of these people the basic paperwork necessary to prove eligibilty for membership.
 A birth certificate is a standard request for organizations such as the Mayflower Society and others based on bloodline ancestry.
 I recently tried to join the John Howland Society.
 The person in charge of membership sympathized with my situation, and tried very hard to make several suggestions.
 Unfortunately, the bottom line is that I can't provide them with a birth certificate showing my parentage like a non-adopted person can.
 Therefore, I cannot give them the proof required, even though it exists.